Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctor examines patient after surgery.

-Four years ago, Ms. TM (33 years old) had filler injected into her buttocks at a spa, the substance was of unknown origin, and the person who performed the injection was not a doctor.
-After seeing abnormal signs in her buttocks, she had filler dissolved twice at the same facility, but there was no obvious improvement.
+Four years ago, Ms. TM (33 years old) had filler injections in her buttocks at a spa, the substance was of unknown origin, and the person performing the injections was not a doctor.
+After noticing abnormal signs in her buttocks, she had the filler dissolved twice at the same facility, but there was no obvious improvement.

 At the end of 2024, she continued to perform autologous fat grafting on both buttocks at a private hospital.
 However, about a month before being hospitalized, she discovered a swelling in her right buttocks, thinking it was a boil due to the hot weather, so she arbitrarily used antibiotics at home.